o-gent/uas-nyx/README.md

 - doing this makes it harder to test individual components.. (you can't run the script directly as own module imports don't work)

+- but then we could initialise global objects in __init__ which is a bit more pythonic / nice